gabriele-h/PrimoNUIShow/README.md

 a preferred or generic record.

 ### Third Node Adaptors (PCI, EBSCO etc.)
-Third Node Adaptor records can not have their source record shown.
+Third Node Adaptor records can not have their source record or RIS shown.

+## PrimoVE

+Since show RIS only works in the old UI atm, this link is not available for PrimoVE.